Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 Oh, yeah.

-He'd be a lot.
+It'd be a lot.

-Switzerland was only 200 miles away
+Switzerland was only 200 miles away,

 and the prisoners all had their eyes